zahra-teb/Advanced_ML_Projects/Spaceship Titanic/README.md

-Data cleaning and feature engineering on kaggle competition dataset spacaship titanic.
+The main purpose of this assignment was to understand the effect of feature engineering and data cleaning on the performance of the classification models.